 (2.)
-The coach will help the coachee define outcomes, set goals, and build strategies to reach those goals, in the context of the overall life vision of the coachee.
+The coach will help the coachee define outcomes, set goals, and build strategies to reach those goals in the context of the overall life vision of the coachee.

 (3.)
-The coach will have to guide the coachee to identify who she needs to be to reach her goals and attain her vision: what kind of behaviours, attitudes, beliefs, paradigms, etc. she needs to work on to change or create.
+The coach will have to guide the coachee to identify who she needs to be to reach her goals and attain her vision: what kind of behaviours, attitudes, beliefs, paradigms, etc., she needs to work on to change or create.

-4. Orientation to coaching
+4. Orientation to Coaching

 Co-active coaching contexts

-The co-active context represents what a trained coach brings to the coaching conversation: (1) deep listening, (2) intuition-led questions and awareness, (3) curiosity, (4) forward the coachee’s actions while creating deep learning, and (5) self-management.
+The co-active context represents what a trained coach brings to the coaching conversation: (1) deep listening, (2) intuition-led questions and awareness, (3) curiosity, (4) forwarding the coachee’s actions while creating deep learning, and (5) self-management.

 Listening is probably the most important skill for a coach.
 There are two aspects of listening in co-active coaching: